 Based on a Chi-squared test with five degrees of freedom, a two-sided p-value of 0.0087 suggests that we have sufficient statistical evidence to reject the null hypothesis of no association between serum LDL levels and all-cause mortality in favor of a hypothesis that there is an association between all-cause mortality and serum LDL dummy variables modeled according to Mayo Clinic guidelines.
+3/3 for descriptive statistics

+3/3 for performing an appropriate analysis

+1/4 for reporting the association appropriately

+Wrong interpretation of coefficient (-2)

+Wrong interpretation of CI (-1)

+Total: 7

 Provide an interpretation for each parameter in your regression model, including the intercept.

 Answer: Using the model fit in part (a), the intercept β0 can be interpreted as the baseline hazard function, which need not be estimated in order to estimate regression parameters.
 The parameter β1 = 0.398 implies that the instantaneous risk of death is a relative 60.2% lower among groups with LDL anywhere between 70-99 mg/dL than groups with LDL < 70 mg/dL.
 The parameter β2 = 0.393 implies that the instantaneous risk of death is a relative 60.7% lower among groups with LDL anywhere between 100-129 mg/dL than groups with LDL < 70 mg/dL.
 The parameter β3 = 0.294 implies that the instantaneous risk of death is a relative 70.6% lower among groups with LDL anywhere between 130-159 mg/dL than groups with LDL < 70 mg/dL.
 The parameter β4 = 0.257 implies that the instantaneous risk of death is a relative 74.3% lower among groups with LDL anywhere between 160-189 mg/dL than groups with LDL < 70 mg/dL.
 And finally, the parameter β5 = 0.317 implies that the instantaneous risk of death is a relative 68.3% lower among groups with LDL ≥ 190 mg/dL than groups with LDL < 70 mg/dL.
+Total: 5

 What analysis would you perform to assess whether the regression model used in this problem provides a “better fit” than does a model that uses only a continuous linear term for LDL?
 What is the result of such an analysis?

 Answer: To assess whether the regression model used in this problem provides a better fit than does a model that uses only a continuous linear term for serum LDL, we can perform proportional hazards regression modeling LDL as dummy variables and adding a linear LDL term.
 We can then perform a test on the dummy variables and determine their significance (i.e. test for a straight line).
 Based on this sort of analysis, a Chi-squared test with five degrees of freedom suggests that we do not have sufficient evidence to reject the null hypothesis that LDL is a nonlinear term (p-value = 0.3988).
+Total: 5

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.